-More detailed information concerning the requirements for admission to Teacher Education can be found in the current Teacher Education Handbook.
+More detailed information concerning the requirements for admission to Teacher Education can be found in the current Teacher Education Handbook

-Degree Check
+Degree Audit

-Each student must complete, during the fall semester of his/her junior year, a degree check which certifies the courses which the student has completed and the courses he/she must complete to fulfill all degree requirements.
-The degree check sheets may be obtained from the Academic Center.
+Each student must complete, during the fall semester of his/her junior year, a degree audit which certifies the courses which the student has completed and the courses he/she must complete to fulfill all degree requirements.

-The degree check must be signed by the student, the faculty advisor, and the dean of the student's college or school.
-All changes in the official degree program approved on the degree check sheet must be agreed upon by the student and his advisor and must be approved by the dean.
+The degree audit must be signed by the student, the faculty advisor, and the dean of the student's college or school.
+All changes in the official degree program approved on the degree audit sheet must be agreed upon by the student and his advisor and must be approved by the dean.

-At the time of the degree check, a student must certify that he has furnished to OBU official transcripts of all post-secondary work attempted.
-All additional transfer work must fulfill deficiencies indicated on the degree check sheet and should be approved by the advisor and dean before the student seeks enrollment in the courses he wishes to transfer.
+At the time of the degree audit, a student must certify that he has furnished to OBU official transcripts of all post-secondary work attempted.
+All additional transfer work must fulfill deficiencies indicated on the degree audit sheet and should be approved by the advisor and dean before the student seeks enrollment in the courses he wishes to transfer.